Andrewchenyh/finsight/README.md

 - Starter evaluation currently covers MSFT 2023 only
 - `/ingest` is synchronous
 - No production auth yet
-- No Docker/deployment setup yet
+- No production deployment setup yet
 - Citation excerpts are chunk-based, not exact sentence-level spans
 - Hybrid rerank uses external APIs and is slower/costlier than dense mode